olajio/Elasticsearch_Cluster_Operational_Review/OCC_cluster_review.md

 ## 5. Other operational insights

-This cluster shows the same "provisioned but never ingested" pattern as DOS, but with one architectural twist: there's a dedicated ingest tier (3 `ir` nodes), implying this deployment was *expected* to receive significant pipeline traffic that never materialized.
+This cluster shows the same "provisioned but never ingested" pattern, but with one architectural twist: there's a dedicated ingest tier (3 `ir` nodes), implying this deployment was *expected* to receive significant pipeline traffic that never materialized.

 **Multiple provisioning waves visible.** Looking at index creation timestamps, there are at least three cohorts:
 - **2026-03-10**: Kibana alerting framework (`.internal.alerts-*` family).